“Vice comes off as a boys’ club that has its heart in the right place but ultimately succumbs to its own self-importance.”

 Is this actually an indictment of a man who ushered in the murder of 600,000 Iraqi civilians, as one of its title cards state?
 Or is it a humanizing tale that paints Dick as an ingenious anti-hero who loves his wife and who reacted perfectly when his gay daughter came out to him?
 Reality might show that it’s a little bit of both, but the fictional movie ping pongs back and forth between both extremes and never gels into a consistent character study.

 Finally, this discombobulated story gets spit-shined through stylistic quirks like a mysterious narrator (Jesse Plemons) who talks incessantly—I’m not going to lie, the never-ending voiceover played an integral role in me leaving my seat—or through fake credits that roll through the middle of the film before snapping back to our history’s timeline like a record scratch.
-But instead of being witty and sly, the razzle dazzle feels empty.
-At worst, it comes off just as smug and self-satisfied as the politicians McKay seeks to mock.
+But the razzle dazzle feels empty.
+At worst, it comes off smug and self-satisfied like the politicians McKay seeks to mock.

 Amy Adams impresses, as always, and her role as Lynne Cheney pokes holes in the assumption that politicians’ wives are mere arm candy.
 McKay gives us an interesting portrayal of Dick’s wife as an ambitious woman who was born infinitely cleverer than her husband, but whose opportunities got cut short by society’s manacles on women.
 However, Lynne simply doesn’t receive enough narrative support to garner a higher score in this category.